 They happen to contain compounds that produce hydrogen sulfate when exposed to high heat.
 This sulfur compound is what makes overcooked Brussels sprouts and other cruciferous vegetables smell stinky like rotten eggs.
 According to Shirley Corriher, author of Cookwise, use a high heat saute or broil your Brussels sprouts to cook them in the shortest amount of time.
 Roasting works, too.

 This vegetable is named after the capital of Belgium, so the proper spelling is Brussels Sprouts.
 But over 75% of the population spell it incorrectly.
-To help Google help YOU find my recipe, I’ve purposely added some misspellings.

 - Roasted Asparagus with Garlic from Kalyn’s Kitchen